-We commenced measures to remediate the identified material weakness.
-Those remediation measures are ongoing and include enhanced processes to identify and appropriately apply applicable accounting requirements related to the earnings per share calculation to better evaluate and understand the nuances of the complex accounting standards that apply to our financial statements.
-We continue to provide access to accounting literature, research materials and documents, enhance the review and analysis process around the earnings per share calculation and increase communications among our personnel and third-party professionals with whom we consult regarding complex accounting applications.
+We have implemented measures to remediate the identified material weakness.
+Those remediation measures include enhanced processes to identify and appropriately apply applicable accounting requirements related to the earnings per share calculation to better evaluate and understand the nuances of the complex accounting standards that apply to our financial statements.
+We continue to provide access to accounting literature, research materials and documents, have enhanced the review and analysis process around the earnings per share calculation and increased communications among our personnel and third-party professionals with whom we consult regarding complex accounting applications.